yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

 1. On Waiting for review page, click on **Permit** to grant permissions.

      ![](media/permit.png)

+1. Navigate to your `Fabrikam` project in Azure DevOps and select the `Project Settings` blade.
+From there, select the `Service Connections` tab.

 1. On **Service Conenctions** page, click on **New service connection**.